Berlin Open-Air Cinemas: The Best Queer Movies

 Also to be found in a park, in the much busier Volkspark Friedrichshain, is the 'Freiluftkino Friedrichshain'.
 It is hidden in the huge park, not far from the well-known gay haunt, Märchenbrunnen.
 This venue, which is also the setting for the annual Lesbian Gay Park Festival, is run by gay film professionals, in combination with the Kreuzberg and Rehberge open-air cinemas.
 There are over 1,000 seats here with comfortable benches, as well as chairs and tables placed in front of the screen.
 In addition to many films that were also shown at the Berlinale, classic films and some LGBTQI* gems, readings, and other cultural events are also held here, often with a focus on queer content.
-This season, the cinema is showing, among others, the film 'Große Freiheit' (Great Freedom), which examines the persecution of gay men in the early years of the Federal Republic.
+On display again this year: "Call me by your Name" by Luca Guadagnino – worth both the rewatch and all the sweet little tears.

 At Volkspark Friedrichshain, 10249 Berlin-Friedrichshain